Nitin-2408/UART/README.md

 # UART
-Universal Asynchronous Receiver Transmitter is a serial tranmistting
+Universal Asynchronous Receiver Transmitter is a serial data transmitting protocol for transmitting high level of data serially.